Russia is amazing, but you’ll need a visa to enjoy its myriad of sights!

 UK Travel Passport

 You will need two 35mm x 45mm photos, one of which will go to your visa.
 Follow all considerations when taking the photo.
-These include:

 - Looking straight ahead